-If you did not file your original return with TaxAct, TaxAct will not have your original figures.
-This means you must re-create your return as it was submitted to the IRS or state.
-Once your return looks like the original, then you can begin the amendment process.
+Anyone can file an amendment with TaxAct, even if they used a different provider or mailed in their original return.
+If you didn’t file your original return with TaxAct, TaxAct won’t have your originalfigures.
+You must re-create your original return as it was submitted to the IRS orstate.
+Once your return looks like the original, you can begin the amendment process.